 The components of the COVID-19 vaccines are not expected to enter the breast milk.
 A small study confirmed that no mRNA from the vaccine was found in breast milk samples after vaccination.
 If any small amounts of vaccine ingredients did enter the breast milk, they would most likely be destroyed in the baby’s stomach.

 Antibodies against the virus that causes COVID-19 have been found in the breast milk of people who have been vaccinated.
 More research is needed to know if these antibodies might protect a breastfeeding child against the virus and how long that protection might last.
-Researchers will continue to study COVID-19 vaccines in breastfeeding.
 Talk to your healthcare provider about all of your breastfeeding questions.

 I got the COVID-19 vaccine.
 Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?

-One report on 43 men found no differences in their sperm before and after getting a COVID-19 mRNA vaccine.
+Two studies found no differences in sperm production before and after getting a COVID-19 mRNA vaccine.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting an observational study looking at COVID-19 in pregnancy and while breastfeeding.
-If you know or suspect you may have COVID-19 and you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.
+MotherToBaby is currently conducting an observational study looking at certain COVID-19 vaccines in pregnancy.
+If you have been vaccinated against COVID-19 and are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.